PRP for Hair Loss

 Results from PRP for hair loss will vary from patient to patient, however, preliminary studies on the treatment show great promise.*

-If you feel as though you may benefit from Platelet Rich Plasma (PRP) treatments for hair loss, call today to schedule a complimentary evaluation at our convenient Palo Alto location.
+If you feel as though you may benefit from Platelet Rich Plasma (PRP) treatments for hair loss, call today to schedule an evaluation at our convenient Palo Alto location.